levimcg/themur/README.md

 # Themur.js
-A lightweight vanilla JS theme switcher with support for localStorage
+A lightweight vanilla JS theme switcher with support for `localStorage` and the `prefers-color-scheme` media query.

 [**Demo**](https://levimcg.github.io/themur/)